 More stretches of the aqueduct, including preserved sections of the original interlocking Archaic pipes, are visible in various locations along the main road towards Naxos town.

 There is a lot more to see on the island: the great Chora or island capital with its Venetian castle and mansions, innumerable painted Byzantine churches, lots of villages with traditional Cycladic or Neoclassical houses, two Classical sanctuaries, several prehistoric settlements and cemeteries, the intriguing remains of the early 20th century emery mines, and a whole series of distinctive island landscapes.

 Naxos is most certainly worth a visit, with the Flerio sites as one of multiple highlights.
-We’ll be showing guests around there in a few days, on the upcoming Cruising to the Cyclades tour.
-If you are curious, why not join us on that cruise next year?
+You can visit them with expert guides on our Cruising to the Cyclades.